rjshk013/tomcatwardemo/README.md

     Roles: Make sure that you grant the nx-admin role to your user.

+Install and Configure Nexus Plugins in Jenkins:
+- Nexus Artifact Uploader
+- Pipeline Utility Steps

+Add Nexus Repository Manager’s user credentials in Jenkins.
+Go to Dashboard > Credentials > System > Global credentials (unrestricted)

-Configure pipeline script :
+set up Maven as a managed tool -Ignore if it is already configured Configure pipeline script :

 Given maven tool name as per configured .Here i have given name as Mavenlatest